7 ways to support a loved one with mental illness

 “Making the first move to book in an appointment can be daunting, so many people might benefit from having the support of a loved one to help them through it.”

-And it doesn’t stop there.
 Offering to drive or accompany them on the appointment day can help with any last-minute nerves and can also deter them from cancelling.

 4. Change your behaviour

 “Someone experiencing a mental health condition is very good at criticising themselves and needs vital support from others, not criticism.
-Clear and kind communication within the household or family is also important,” says Vijaya.
+Clear and kind communication within the household or family is also important,” says Aliza.

 5. Embrace the treatment process

-Some treatment options include psychotherapy which is designed to help the person change how they think and act.
-It’s important to understand that this process can impact relationships as the person tries to acknowledge and change past behaviours.
-Vijiaya explains that while this process can be difficult for everyone involved, don’t steer your loved one away from these issues.
+"Some treatment options include counselling or psychotherapy which is designed to help the person change how they think and act," explains Aliza.
+"Understand that this process can impact relationships as they try to acknowledge and change past behaviours.
+While this process can be difficult for everyone involved, it’s a significant step in resolving your loved one’s difficulties, so it’s important to maintain your support and not to steer the person away from these issues."

-7. Check in
+6. Check in

-“You don't have to have all the answers; simply being there for someone you love can make all the difference.
-You are a shoulder to lean on, an ear to share with, and by no means does that imply you need to know what to say or have the solutions,” says Joel.
+Don’t feel like you have to bring something deep and profound to every conversation you have with your loved one.
+Simply being there for someone you love can make all the difference.
+You are a shoulder to lean on, an ear to share with, and by no means does that imply you need to know what to say or have the solutions.

-“Once you've had that first conversation, make sure you continue to check in with the person to see how they're going.
-It's helpful knowing you're there for them to talk again when they are ready.”
+Once you've had that first conversation, make sure you continue to check in with the person to see how they're going.
+It's helpful knowing you're there for them to talk again when they are ready.

 Lifeline 13 11 14